jgoeders/dac_sdc_2020/support/measure_power/README.md

   * `BOOT.bin` with the `BOOT.bin` file provided in this repo folder.
   * `image.ub` with the `image.ub` file provided in this repo folder.

+A script is provided, `restore_image.sh`, which will perform the above automatically.
+You just need to point it to the location of the SD card, such as `/dev/sda`.